-This is a type of plasterboard which is designed to be able to tolerate moist and humid conditions such as those found in a bathroom or kitchen.
-Moisture resistant plasterboard is not waterproof as such but is resistant to atmospheric dampness like you would find in a bathroom.
-The treatment used to give the plasterboard these properties is green and therefore people will often refer to green plasterboard when they mean MR plasterboard.
+Moisture-resistant plasterboard is specifically designed to tolerate moist and humid conditions such as those found in a bathroom or kitchen.
+Moisture-resistant plasterboard is not waterproof as such but is resistant to atmospheric dampness like you would find in a bathroom.
+MR plasterboard consists of an aerated gypsum core, with its water resistance coming from the water-repellent additives encased in the core and paper liners.
+The treatment used to give the plasterboard these properties is green and therefore people will often refer to MR plasterboard as green plasterboard.

-At Materials Market we sell Gyproc moisture resistant boards (12.5mm and 15mm), Knauf moisture resistant tapered edge (12.5mm and 15mm), and Siniat moisture resistant tapered edge (12.5mm and 15mm).
-We don't sell square edge moisture resistant boards.
+At Materials Market we sell Gyproc moisture-resistant boards (12.5mm and 15mm), Knauf moisture-resistant tapered edge (12.5mm and 15mm), and Siniat moisture-resistant tapered edge (12.5mm and 15mm).
+We don't sell square edge moisture-resistant boards.

 It is always best to look at the root cause of the problem with the damp before doing anything else to it.
 Affixing any kind of board to a high moisture damp wall may just be storing up problems for the future.
-If you do decide to take this step however, the best way is to put batons between the wall and the boards, that way the moisture is not transferred directly into the boards.
+If you do decide to take this step, however, the best way is to put batons between the wall and the boards, that way the moisture is not transferred directly into the boards.
 It is still possible for damp walls to transfer moisture to moisture plasterboard over a longer period of exposure otherwise.

-Skimming refers to the process of plastering smoothly over a surface, for example to disguise the fact there are multiple panels of green drywall and present it as a uniform surface for further decoration if desired.
+Skimming refers to the process of plastering smoothly over a surface, for example, to disguise the fact there are multiple panels of green drywall and present it as a uniform surface for further decoration if desired.

-It is indeed possible to skim moisture resistant plasterboard and it is recommended that a bonding agent is used before starting the skimming process, though some people in the building industry believe that it is possible and easier just to skim directly on to the moisture resistant plasterboard, so it is a matter of personal choice how you accomplish the task.
+It is indeed possible to skim moisture-resistant plasterboard and it is recommended that a bonding agent is used before starting the skimming process, though some people in the building industry believe that it is possible and easier just to skim directly onto the moisture-resistant plasterboard, so it is a matter of personal choice how you accomplish the task.

 It is possible to apply paint directly to the surface of MR plasterboard and the water repellent liners but it must first be prepared with a plaster bonding agent in order for the paint to adhere to the surface.
 This is in accordance with the British Gypsum guidelines.